Stay safe when driving in the snow, ice, and rain. Learn how to avoid accidents with our winter driving tips.

 Winter in Ohio is known as one of the prettiest times of the year.
 It’s also known as one of the most dangerous.
 When the weather outside is frightful, going outdoors is often the last thing you want to do.
-By preparing for inclement weather now, you’ll know what to do when winter storms, ice and snow hit later.
-These tips can be paramount in helping you avoid winter accidents.
+By preparing for inclement weather now, you’ll know what to do when winter storms, ice, and snow hit later.
+These tips for driving in the snow can be paramount in helping you avoid winter accidents.

 Avoiding Accidents on the Road

 - Animals like deer are most active at dawn and dusk, especially during the winter months.
 Avoid collisions by staying alert and scanning the road ahead for potential threats.
 If you see a deer, don’t swerve, don’t speed up and do apply the brakes.